Juan Díaz Covarrubias: Biography

-Despite his great interest in literature and poetry, in 1852 Diaz Covarrubias began to study for a career in medicine.
+Despite his great interest in literature and poetry, in 1852 Díaz Covarrubias began to study for a career in medicine.
 He joined the Liberal Party and simultaneously published articles and poems in the newspapers El Monitor Republicano, El Siglo Diez y Nueve and the Diario de Avisos.

-Hearing rumours of the imminent clash between liberal and conservative troops in Tacubaya, he went there to offer his medical services to the troops of Santos Degollado.
+In 1859, hearing rumours of the imminent clash between liberal and conservative troops in Tacubaya, he went there to offer his medical services to the troops of Santos Degollado.
 The battle of Tacubaya resulted to be a victory for the conservative army commanded by Leonardo Márquez.
 After the battle General Miguel Miramón ordered the Liberal officials who had been apprehended to be executed.
-In an excess committed by the soldiers of Márquez, in addition to officials and soldiers, doctors and civilians were executed.
-Covarrubias and his friend Mateos died at the paredón (execution wall) in Tacubaya, Mexico City on 11 April 1859.
+In an excess committed by the Márquez's soldiers, in addition to officials and soldiers, doctors and civilians were executed.
+Covarrubias and his friend Mateos died at the paredón (execution wall) in Tacubaya, Mexico City, on 11 April 1859.
 The shooting of Díaz Covarrubias and the other Martyrs of Tacubaya was strongly criticized by Francisco Zarco in El Siglo Diez y Nueve.
 Manuel Acuña called Diaz Covarrubias "the Poet Martyr".